Noncommutative coordinates for symplectic representations: From -coordinates to -coordinates

-The next proposition shows that the formulae for the change of the cross ratios~$\CR_\alpha$ under a flip have a nice form, that is just a noncommutative analog of the classical formula.
+The next proposition shows that the formulas for the change of the cross ratios~$\CR_\alpha$ under a flip have a nice form, that is just a noncommutative analog of the classical formula.